amitapl/amitapple.snowsite/Snow/_posts/2014-03-18-access-specific-instance.md

 ---
 layout: post
-title: Request for a specific Azure website instance
+title: Request for a specific Azure Web App instance
-category: Azure Websites
+category: Azure Websites, Azure Web Apps
 ---

-In Windows Azure Websites you have the ability to scale your site by adding more instances to it where each instance is running on a different VM.
+In Microsoft Azure Web Apps you have the ability to scale your site by adding more instances to it where each instance is running on a different VM.

 When you have more than one instance a request made to your site can go to any of them using a load-balancer that will decide which instance to route the request to based on how busy each instance is at the time.